greenboygamin/greenboygamin/README.md

 ### 📖 My story

-If you’re looking at my contribution graph and wondering if I just discovered electricity last week—I get it.
+If you’re looking at my contribution graph and wondering if I just discovered electricity last week, I get it.
 It’s a bit of a ghost town until late 2025.

 But here’s the thing: behind this "empty" profile is a three-year grind that took me from **"How do I print Hello World?"** to a seat on the **National Informatics Olympiad team**.
 Why the late arrival?
 Because I’ve spent the last 1,000 days realizing that code isn't a solo sport.